harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/treasury.rst

 mint
 ----

-In the BTC Parachain new ONEBTC can be created by leveraging the :ref:`issue-protocol`.
+In the BTC Bridge new ONEBTC can be created by leveraging the :ref:`issue-protocol`.
 However, to separate concerns and access to data, the Issue module has to call the ``mint`` function to complete the issue process in the ONEBTC component.
 The function increases the ``totalSupply`` of ONEBTC.